williamFalcon/DeepRLHacks/README.md

 # DeepRLHacks
-The Nuts and Bolts of Deep RL Research [John Schulman](http://joschu.net/) (Aug 2017)
+From a talk given by [John Schulman](http://joschu.net/) titled "The Nuts and Bolts of Deep RL Research" (Aug 2017)
-From a talk given by [John Schulman](http://joschu.net/) titled "The Nuts and Bolts of Deep RL Research" These are tricks that I wrote down while attending summer Deep RL Bootcamp at UC Berkeley.
+These are tricks written down while attending summer Deep RL Bootcamp at UC Berkeley.

 ## Tips to debug new algorithm
 1. Simplify the problem by using a low dimensional state space environment.